Pinzauti/LaTeX-thesis-template/README.md

 ## Pre-included Github action

-Used in order to compile the document and to upload it to the worflow tab.
+Used in order to compile the document and to upload it to the [workflow tab](https://github.com/Pinzauti/LaTeX-thesis-template/actions/workflows/latex.yml).
 More info [here](https://github.com/xu-cheng/latex-action/).